 @legisDate The @legisDate attribute is used for a logical legislative date, which may be different from the calendar date.

-@verticalSpace The @verticalSpace attribute the amount of vertical space move down.
+@verticalSpace The @verticalSpace attribute indicates the amount of vertical space associated with a line break (<br>) element.
 If the attribute is not present, single line (i.e. the next line) is the default.
-If the attribute is present, the value is amount of space to allow, in addition to the normal position of the next line.
+If the attribute is present, the value is the amount of space to allow, in addition to the normal position of the next line.
 The value may specify units, using CSS syntax (e.g. "4em" or "12pt").
 If no units are given, the units are assumed to be points.
 The values "nextPage" and "nextColumn" are used to force a page break or column break.

 @inEffect @inEffect is a Boolean attribute that is used for provisions that are not in effect in the law at the time of the document publication.
 This attribute is typically used in statute compilations.
 The default is “true”.

+In addition to these USLM attributes, attributes from other namespaces are allowed in various elements, including table elements.

 Model Extensions